FlaxEngine/FlaxDocs/manual/scripting/visual/events.md

 ![Bind Trigger Enter Event](media/bind-trigger-enter.png)

-As you can see it shows the handler function dropdown menu as disabled which means there ar eno valid functions on a graph to call for event.
+As you can see it shows the handler function dropdown menu as disabled which means there are no valid functions on a graph to call for event.
 Let's **use red button** to quickly create new event handler function and use it in that bind node.

 ![Add Trigger Event Handler Function](media/add-trigger-event-handler.gif)